raneree/PageRivet/README.md

 - 64-bit Windows 10 version 1809 or later, or Windows 11
 - [Microsoft Edge WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2/)

 The required .NET runtime is included in the portable package.
 General portable settings are stored in `App/Data`, while MCP credentials are generated on first run and stored separately at `%LocalAppData%\PageRivet\Mcp`.
+Recovery data for unapplied editor buffers is stored under `%LocalAppData%\PageRivet\Recovery` and is cleaned up on normal completion of the relevant session.
 MCP credentials are not included in the release archive or the portable application folder.

 ### MCP connection status